 - Some TAFDC rules, like work rules and time limits, do not apply. (note that as of Oct 2021, these rules are suspended due to COVID.
 Check back for more info)

 Can I get TAFDC benefits for myself if I need them?

 Yes, if your income is low enough.
 If you choose to get benefits for yourself:

-- DTA will count your income and your assets - the things you own - when they decide how much TAFDC you and your grandchild can get.
+- DTA will count your income when they decide how much TAFDC you and your grandchild can get.

 Can I get child care for my grandchild for the hours that I work?

 If you are getting TAFDC for yourself, you can get a child care voucher for the hours that you work or attend an education or training program.

 If you only get TAFDC for your grandchild, the welfare worker may tell you that you can not get a child care voucher for your grandchild.
 But you may be able to get one with the help of a Legal Services advocate.
 Call your local Legal Services program to ask about this.

 What about SNAP monthly food dollars?

 You can get SNAP/ for your grandchild, but only if you get them for yourself as well.
 DTA will count your income when they decide how much SNAP you and your granchild will get.